-ICRC food and essential household donation to Tripoli LRCS branch.
-Hussein Elyaser / ICRC
+The ICRC food and essential household donation to Tripoli LRCS branch.
+CC BY-NC-ND / ICRC / Hussein Elyaser

 In 2019, Libya entered its eighth year of insecurity and protracted conflict.
 Its economy is in crisis, basic infrastructure is damaged, security threats and severe shortages of cash liquidity have undermined the future prospects of the Libyan population and affected their livelihoods and their access to basic social services.

 Faced with the enormous humanitarian needs resulting from the conflict, humanitarian organizations such as the International Committee of the Red Cross (ICRC) strives to provide response.
 The ICRC is helping those in need, within Libya, where they live in extremely difficult circumstances because of the conflict.
 We distribute food and other essential items and support small projects aimed at enabling those affected by conflict who have ideas for projects to achieve economic sufficiency to support their families.
 In addition to, restoring water supplies and supporting medical services all as part of our partnership with the Libyan Red Crescent.

 In this interview with Mohamed Sheikh-Ali, the economic security coordinator from the ICRC’s Libya delegation discusses the current crisis in Libya and the difficulty of providing a neutral and impartial humanitarian response in this context.
 The deteriorating economic conditions and challenges the population is facing and perspectives about the future.

 Can you describe the living conditions and the economic situation in Libya today?

 Libya is going through difficult time, a large number of the population is displaced and facing shortage in services.
 Most of the areas in Libya are experiencing electricity cuts, water shortage, damaged infrastructure, dysfunctional market and banking services.
 Everything the Libyan population took for granted are not working properly anymore.